Ate329/ESPGIF_SSD1306/README.md

 The change in each file will be described in detail in the README of each folder.

 # Thanks to
 ESPGIF https://github.com/shraiwi/ESPGIF

 and the author

 shraiwi https://github.com/shraiwi

+# License
+This repository is licensed the same as the repository this repository is based on - Apache License 2.0

 # README from the ESPGIF (the original repository)
 -----------------------------------
 ## ESPGIF